GovernorFancyPants/desolaterunner/_posts/2018-12-06-running-the-fisherman-s-trail.md

 layout: article
 comments: true
 ads: true
-date: 2019-12-15T16:01:56.000+00:00
+date: 2019-12-15T16:01:56.000Z
 categories: ''
 tags:
   - rota vicentina
   - fishermans trail
   - portugal
   - alentejo
   - trail
   - running
   - coast
+excerpt: >-
-excerpt: A year and a half ago me and my friend Pedro set out on a mission to explore the south west coast of Portugal, more specifically the Fisherman's Trail.
+  A year and a half ago me and my friend Pedro set out on a mission to explore the south west coast of Portugal, more specifically the Fisherman's Trail.
+introduction: >-
-introduction: A year and a half ago me and my friend Pedro set out on a mission to explore the south west coast of Portugal, more specifically the Fisherman's Trail.
+  A year and a half ago me and my friend Pedro set out on a mission to explore the south west coast of Portugal, more specifically the Fisherman's Trail.
 image:
-  feature: "/uploads/2019/12/13/IMG_7365 (1).JPG"
+  feature: /uploads/2019/12/13/IMG_7365 (1).JPG
-  teaser: "/uploads/2019/12/13/IMG_7365 (2).JPG"
+  teaser: /uploads/2019/12/13/IMG_7365 (2).JPG
+_template: post_template
 ---

 I made this short documentary about our adventure that didn't go quite as planned but nonetheless was a great experience and a lot of fun.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PgKfAXEWAIs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style=" margin-top: 40px;"></iframe>